MartinBanchero/mpxtractor/README.md

-## Data wrangling
+### Data wrangling
 Once all the experimental design is complete we are ready to use the microplate reader machines.
-In this example we are using a multiscanGO to measure our growth rates.
+In this example we are using a fluorStar to measure our growth rates.
-Within `mpxtractor` we can find one wrangling function for each machine, in this case we going to use `read_multiscango_data()` (see vignette `wrangling_and_layout_functions`) to store the raw data into a tidy dataframe.
+Within `mpxtractor` we can find one wrangling function for each machine, in this case we going to use `read_fluorstar_data()` (see vignette `wrangling_and_layout_functions`) to store the raw data into a tidy dataframe.